gabamnml/redis-alfred-workflow/README.md

 # Redis Alfred Workflow

-Manage instance of Redis key/value DB with Alfred 2 (Up and Down Service)
+Manage instance of Redis key/value with Alfred 2 (Up and Down Service)

 ## Screenshot
 ![redis workflow](http://cl.ly/image/3e021t2W101F/Screen%20Shot%202014-05-29%20at%2020.22.42.png "Redis Alfred Workflow")

 ## How to install

-Download package in this [link](https://github.com/gabamnml/redis-alfred-workflow/raw/master/Manage-Redis-Server.alfredworkflow) and open with Alfred 2.
+Download package in this [link](http://bit.ly/redis-workflow) and open with Alfred 2.

 ## How to use